 For examples of elements that made some recent proposals compelling, please see the section below entitled Examples of Strong Proposals.

 Winter Term International Travel Grants will be awarded on an individual basis so that the program can support a variety of well-conceived projects.
 Students who propose to undertake a project in a pair or small group must submit separate applications and provide a detailed explanation of why each student is necessary and the specific role s/he will play.
 Usually no more than three students may receive funding for the same independent Winter Term project though exceptions may be made if circumstances warrant.
 As applications will be evaluated independently, it is possible that students working together will not all be awarded grants or that, if they are, the amounts may differ.

 Students are responsible for the ethical implications of their research.
 If a student’s project includes research involving human subjects, including interviews, surveys, or obtaining information by other means, it may require review by the Committee on the Use of Human Subjects.
-Please review the information on their website; if you have additional questions after reviewing that information contact email@example.com.
+Please review the information on their website; for additional questions after reviewing that information please contact firstname.lastname@example.org.

 Please note that students opting to purchase plane tickets in advance of the November grant notification date should be aware that grants are not guaranteed.
 Therefore, students should plan carefully to secure the funding needed and may wish to purchase cancellation insurance.